Categories

 Commodities research house of the year

 This is an award for bank research units or independent research houses.
-Pitches should focus on the quality, uniqueness and usefulness of the research, as well as talking about the organisation and marketing of the research.
-Examples of research should be detailed in the entry along with a focus on how the research is used by clients and an assessment of its impact.
+Pitches should focus on the quality, uniqueness and usefulness of the research, as well as talking about how the research is conducted (data gathering, modelling, analytics used) and how it is distributed to customers.
+Examples of research should be cited in the entry along with a focus on how the research is used by clients and an assessment of its impact.

 Climate risk advisory firm of the year

-The Climate risk advisory firm of the year is aimed at consultancies and specialists that provide information, practical help and hands-on guidance to firms on how to assess, manage and mitigate transition and/or physical climate risk.
-This could include developing and providing climate models and other approaches and techniques to measure and monitor climate risk, helping firms comply with environmental legislation and also enabling them to meet any environmental targets and goals they have, such as alignment with the Paris Accord, Science-based targets etc. Submissions should include examples of how you have helped firms in the past 12-18 months to manage their climate risk through, for example, offsetting emissions in various environmental products and markets, helping firms navigate renewables or switch into greener business practices and ultimately helping energy firms transition from polluting to non-polluting businesses.
+The Climate risk advisory firm of the year award is aimed at consultancies and specialists that provide information, practical help and hands-on guidance to firms on how to assess, manage and mitigate transition and/or physical climate risk.
+This could include developing and providing climate models and other approaches and techniques to measure and monitor climate risk, helping firms comply with environmental legislation and also enabling them to meet any environmental targets and goals they have, such as alignment with the Paris Accord, net zero pledges, science-based targets etc. Submissions should include examples of how you have helped firms in the past 12-18 months to assess and manage their climate risk and then to address it, either through carbon abatement or hedging with environmental products.

 Hedging advisory firm of the year